Alright! you have installed WordPress. And now, you need to know how to install WordPress plugins for your blog or website.

 Searching for WordPress Plugins for Blogs

 There is an option to search for specific plugins, by keyword, author or tag.
 This is helpful because it makes it easy to find a plugin, saving you time.

-Now there are thousands of plugins available to add all kinds of features to your WordPress site.
+Now there are thousands of plugins available that can add beneficial features to your WordPress site.
 This includes but not limited to, SEO, Contact forms and more.

 One major plugin that helps you maximize your website right out of the gate is Jetpack.
 This plugin offers dozens of features, some of which help monitor the activity on your site.
-Furthermore can, customize your site, monetize and even promote your site.
+Furthermore, it can be used to customize your site, monetize and even promote your site.

 Pro Tip: If you are downloading multiple plugins, wait until you have installed all of them before activating any of them.
 This will allow you to activate all of the plugins at once, saving you time.

 There are over fifty thousand plugins (55,274 at the time of this post) in the WordPress directory.
 That’s not including the thousands more that can be purchased.
 More than likely there is a plugin for any feature you can come up with.